 DO: Canoe, Raft or Kayak With Clarke Outdoors, West Cornwall

+At Clarke Outdoors, find river rats at the ready to help you plan your river adventure.
+The “Wild and Wooly” Clarke Outdoors has been doing this for years.
 They will guide groups or let you find your way.
-Clarke folks will drop you off at put-in and pick you up at take-out point on the scenic, and not too rapid Housatonic River.
-Six and 10 mile trips. $60 per canoe weekdays ($70 per canoe weekend) for 2 adults include canoe, kayak ($40/$45 per single kayak), or raft ($35 pp), plus all equipment and shuttle.
+Clarke folks will drop you off at put-in and pick you up at the take-out point 10 miles downstream on the scenic, and not too rapid Housatonic River.
 RSVP Necessary – check website for instructions.

 HIKE: Kent Falls State Park, Kent

-The multi-tiered Falls are just a short walk from the parking lot, but plan to hike a bit up and around the falls on well-marked trails.
+The multi-tiered Kent Falls are just a short walk from the parking lot, but plan to hike a bit up and around the falls on well-marked trails.

 The grounds are peppered with picnic tables and grills – so if you’re here around lunchtime and have sandwiches in the cooler, there’s no cooler spot to dine al fresco than within view of cascading water.